The kingdom of Prosecco DOCG extends over a wide strip of hills crossed by the Piave river.

 About halfway you can visit Follina, where the characteristic medieval village remains.
 Inside the village there is an ancient Cistercian abbey dating back to the fourteenth century.

-After the stop in Follina, continue slightly downhill passing by the two small lakes of Revine and finally reach the valley floor where Vittorio Veneto is located, the last stage of the first route.
+After the stop in Follina, continue slightly downhill passing by the two small lakes of Revine and finally reach the bottom of the valley where Vittorio Veneto is located, the last stage of the first route.

 The city was born in 1866, after the unification of Italy, from the merger of two ancient towns, Ceneda and Serravalle.
 In the village of Serravalle, the duomo, or cathedral of Santa Maria Nova, is worth a visit, which preserves a famous altarpiece painted in 1547 by Titian on the main altar.
 The central square is very interesting, surrounded by Venetian-style buildings with the town hall tower adorned with two clocks.
 The lower one, dated 1487, with twenty-four hour numbering in Gothic characters and Arabic numerals, is an extraordinary rarity.